- Economic growth means an increase in real GDP. Economic growth means there is an increase in national output and national income.

 - Rise in confidence, especially amongst south

-- Low real interest rates
+- Low real interest rates, which made mortgages cheaper.

 - See: UK economy in the 1980s